ucbds-infra/otter-grader/docs/tutorial.rst

 ``dist/autograder/autograder.zip`` from running Otter Assign to configure our grading image.
 We also know that we have JSON-formatted metadata, so we'll be use the ``-j`` metadata flag.
 Our notebooks are in the ``ipynbs`` subdirectory, so we'll need to use the ``-p`` flag.
-The notebooks also contain a couple of written questions, and the `filtering <pdfs.md>`_ is implemented using HTML comments, so we'll specify the ``--pdfs`` flag to indicate that Otter should grab the PDFs out of the Docker containers.
+The notebooks also contain a couple of written questions, and the :ref:`filtering <pdfs>` is implemented using HTML comments, so we'll specify the ``--pdfs`` flag to indicate that Otter should grab the PDFs out of the Docker containers.